acidgenomics/koopa/README.md

 Koopa should now activate at login.

-To obtain information about the working environment, run `koopa-info`.
+To obtain information about the working environment, run `koopa info`.

 ## Troubleshooting